alisidd/iOS-Party/README.md

-# iOS-Party
+# iOS-WeJ

-An iOS app that allows users to connect and queue tracks up to a host that will play them back.
-The app requires the host to have either Spotify, or Apple Music.
+An iOS app that allows users to share a queue, and add Apple Music or Spotify tracks to it.
+The host can play the tracks as long as they have a valid subscription to either Apple Music or Spotify, and edit the queue as they wish.